dracula92107/getting_data/CodeBook.md

 # Transformation
-## There are 5 parts:
+There are 5 parts:<br>
-### 1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-### 2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-### 3.Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set
-### 4.Appropriately labels the data set with descriptive activity names.
+4. Appropriately labels the data set with descriptive activity names.
-### 5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.